localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 We have defined the `hello1` and `hello2` Lambda functions in the updated code.
 Each function receives an event parameter and logs it to the console.
 The function then returns a response with a status code of 200 and a plain text body containing the respective `"Hello"` message.
 It's important to note that the `isBase64Encoded` property is not required for plain text responses.
 It is typically used when you need to include binary content in the response body and want to indicate that the content is Base64 encoded.

-Now, let's move to the `serverless.yml` file and specify our deployment bucket and the functions we want to deploy.
-Your initial configuration in the serverless.yml file should look like this:
+Let us now configure the `serverless.yml` file to create an Application Load Balancer (ALB) and attach the Lambda functions to it.

 ```yaml
 service: serverless-elb